welovemedia/ffmate-docs/docs/tasks.md

 - **`page`** *[optional]* – Specifies which page of results to retrieve.
 Default: `0`.
 - **`perPage`** *[optional]* – Defines how many tasks should be included in each page.
 Default: `100`.

+💡 Tip: You can also check the status of all tasks: queued, processing, completed, or failed directly in the [FFmate Web UI](/docs/web-ui.md)

 ## Canceling a Task

-FFmate allows you to cancel a task that is currently **queued** or **processing**.
+FFmate lets you to cancel a task that is currently **queued** or **processing**.
 Once canceled, the task will not be executed or will be stopped if already in progress.

 To cancel a task, make a `PATCH` request: